-This year in my studio, we aimed to have songs learnt (correct notes, rhythm, dynamics & articulation) at least a month before the recital.
+Back in 2018, we aimed to have songs learnt (correct notes, rhythm, dynamics & articulation) at least a month before the recital.
 Many of my students were able to reach that goal.
 A few took a week longer & were able to accomplish it 3 weeks before the recital.
 (Unfortunately, we weren’t that on top of things during the pandemic but this is the goal going forward.)

 I’ve learnt the hard way that many students WILL procrastinate if they can.
-The problem is that it’s stressful on everyone.
+The problem is that it’s stressful for everyone.
 The student because they genuinely want to do well.
-The parent(s) as they try to get extra practice times into an already busy schedule.
-Us teachers because we also genuinely want the student to shine as well.
+For parent(s) as they try to get extra practice times into an already busy schedule.
+And, us as teachers because we also genuinely want the student to shine as well.

 By setting the deadline much earlier, we save students from themselves (as my husband puts it when the twins seem set on making bad choices all day).
 Procrastinating means a different song choice, instead of a recital performance the student isn’t proud of.